-Over the past year SRW staff has worked with HC to develop a comprehensive and detailed financial model that will be utilized by SRW over the next ten years to track revenues and expenditures and to help inform future financial planning.
-The data used in this model includes, revenues, expenditures, debts service, capital improvement plans, development fees and various reserve balances.
-This model is the primary analytical tool for complying with Proposition 218 and determining ongoing financial requirements for SRW and provides the basis for our recommended water and wastewater rate schedule.
+SRW staff has worked with HC to develop a comprehensive and detailed financial model that will be utilized by SRW over the next ten years to track revenues and expenditures and to help inform future financial planning.
+The data used in this model includes but is not limited to: revenues; expenditures; debt service; capital improvement plans; development fees; and, various reserve balances.
+This model is the primary analytical tool for complying with Proposition 218, determining ongoing financial requirements for SRW, and providing the basis for our recommended water and wastewater rate schedule.

-There are two rate setting objectives that are primary and fundamental to guiding the rate-setting process, (1) water and wastewater rates must generate sufficient revenue to meet the utility's service and financial obligations for each enterprise, and (2) water and wastewater rates must be calculated consistent with the requirements of the California Constitution, Article XIIID, section 6 (Proposition 218) and relevant case law.
-Other objectives include rates being viewed as fair and equitable by the public; rates should be understandable and easy to administer; and rates should strike an appropriate balance between fixed and usage-based charges.
+There are two rate setting objectives that are primary and fundamental to guiding the rate-setting process, (1) water and wastewater rates must be calculated consistent with the requirements of the California Constitution, Article XIIID, section 6 (Proposition 218) and relevant case law, and (2) water and wastewater rates must generate sufficient revenue to meet the utility's service and financial obligations for each enterprise.
+Other objectives include rates being viewed as fair and equitable by the public; rates being understandable and easy to administer; and rates striking an appropriate balance between fixed and usage-based charges.